myrrlyn/apocrypha.es/priv/archive/1oqxtv.md

 author: xenoposeidon
 date: 2013-10-18T23:47:23Z
 about: |
-  Author’s Note: I’ve been gathering the motivation to post this thread for a while and am going to attempt to write down my theories about the origin of the Argonian race and the workings of the Hist-Argonian symbiosis.
-Due to criticism of the previous style of posting of my theories, particularly *The* *Strength and Structure of the Argonian Army- (a thread I agree was sensationalist and am thinking of rewriting) I will be attempting to post my theories in a method that better differentiates factual lore from my own theory.
+  I’ve been gathering the motivation to post this thread for a while and am going to attempt to write down my theories about the origin of the Argonian race and the workings of the Hist-Argonian symbiosis.
+Due to criticism of the previous style of posting of my theories, particularly *The Strength and Structure of the Argonian Army* (a thread I agree was sensationalist and am thinking of rewriting) I will be attempting to post my theories in a method that better differentiates factual lore from my own theory.